eviltwo/ChotNovel/README.md

 # Feature (English)
 - The script structure is based on KAG (KiriKiri).
 - The script will be in txt format and stored in streamingAssets.
-- You can verify the playback of the txt file with just the executable.
-The script developer does not need to open the Unity editor.
+- Since the script stored in persistentDataPath is prioritized, the script writer can verify playback using only the executable file without Unity Editor.
 - Commands for messages, characters, backgrounds are provided by default.
 (Unimplemented) Music, Sound
 - Game developers can extend commands by creating components.
 - (Unimplemented) Supports Unity.Localization.